Constantine W. Curris: Career

+Murray State

 In 1973, the 32-year-old Curris was selected as the president of Murray State University, a position he held until 1983.
 After Curris's contract was not continued at Murray State in 1983, he was hired as president of University of Northern Iowa.
 That same year, the Murray State University Board of Regents named the school's new student center after Curris.